 The research method for this research is using self-administered questionnaires where the researchers will use Populix as a method to gather participants to answer the questionnaires.
 Here they will do the questionnaire with no interference from the researchers and will only focus on the prompt given in the questionnaire.
-This research is using experimental design, in experimental design, the researcher actively manipulates the independent variables and subsequently observes the resulting impact on a dependent variable (Watson, 2015).
+This research uses experimental design, in experimental design, the researcher actively manipulates the independent variables and subsequently observes the resulting impact on a dependent variable (Watson, 2015).

-Figure 2.
-Survey Flowchart
+Figure 1 Survey Flowchart

-From Figure 2, the order in which the questions of the questionnaire are given to the respondents can be seen.
+From Figure 1, the order in which the questions of the questionnaire are given to the respondents can be seen.
 The respondents will go through two manipulation checks based on the message and image they are given and then be required to rate their attitude towards the fictitious chocolate brand.
 Similarly, they will go through another manipulation check in regards to the brand's sustainability and be asked about their attitude once more.
-The results from their attitude towards the brand (the dependent variable) will be used when performing the regression analysis.
+The results from their attitude toward the brand (the dependent variable) will be used when performing the regression analysis (Kock et al., 2019).

-In regards to the brand attitude (aka consumer responses), the researchers have used 4 bipolar items and measured them using a 7 point Likert scale.
-This is the method that the data processed by researchers from Septianto, F., Japutra, A., Sung, B., & Seo, Y. (2022) have used.
+In regards to the brand attitude (aka consumer responses), the researchers have used 4 bipolar items and measured them using a 7-point Likert scale.
+This is the method that the data processed by researchers from (Septianto et al., 2022) have used.

-Data Analysis Technique Validity and Reliability
+Data Analysis Technique

+Validity and Reliability

-In order to ensure that the data are valid and reliable, the researchers will test the validity using itemtest correlation using Stata, where a higher coefficient shows a stronger correlation, thus making it more reliable (Williams, 2015).
-The researchers will test the reliability using Cronbach's Alpha to test for consistency between the data, where a value between 0.6 to 0.7 are acceptable, and 0.7 to 0.9 are satisfactory (Hair, 2017).
+To ensure that the data are valid and reliable, the researchers will test the validity using item-test correlation using Stata, where a higher coefficient shows a stronger correlation, thus making it more reliable (Williams et al., 2015).
+The researchers will test the reliability using Cronbach's Alpha to test for consistency between the data, where a value between 0.6 to 0.7 are acceptable, and 0.7 to 0.9 are satisfactory (Hair et al., 2017).